Measurement-induced phase transitions in sparse nonlocal scramblers: Percolation Transition in Haar-Random Circuits

 Here we interpolate between these two extreme limits using the nonlocality parameter $k$ in the Haar-random \pwrk circuit family, where $k = 1$ corresponds to the NN case and $k \sim \log_2 N$ approaches the AA case.
 In order to find the critical point $\pchaar$ for each value of $k$, we numerically simulate bond percolation on the corresponding network using the Newman-Ziff Algorithm \cite{newman2001fast}.
 The critical point $\pchaar$ and the critical exponent $\nu$ of the correlation length can be identified by calculating the binder cumulant \cite{binder1981finite,melchert2016site},

 where $C_{\max}$ is the maximum cluster size in the nonlocal percolation network and $\langle \dots \rangle$ denotes the averaging over different configurations of randomly-cut bonds.
+As mentioned above, for finite $k < \log_2 N$ the system is a quasi-one-dimensional system of $k$-dimensional hypercubes arranged on a line (see Appendix \ref{app:pwrkdimensionality}), so we expect the critical properties to be governed by the usual 1+1D critical exponent $\nu$.
 Near the critical point, we expect the Binder cumulant to obey the scaling law \cite{binder1981finite,melchert2016site,privman1984universal}

 which is governed by the same critical exponent $\nu$ that controls the divergence of the correlation length $\xi$ near the critical point.

 We plot the results of these numerical simulations in \figref{fig:Percolation_Transition_Full}b for $k = 1,3,5$ across system sizes $N = 64,\ldots,1024$ (light to dark blue).
 To extract the critical point $\pchaar$ we plot the Binder cumulant $b(p)$ (insets of \figref{fig:Percolation_Transition_Full}b) and locate the crossing point as a function of system size $N$.
 At each fixed $k$ in this analysis, we only consider the crossing point for sufficiently large system sizes $N > 2^k$, such that the longest-range interactions $d_{\mathrm{max}} = 2^{k-1}$ are never extensive.
 We then fit the scaling form \eqref{eq:binderscaling} to the data near the critical point and use this to extract an estimate of the critical exponent $\nu$ for each value of $k$.
 Our resulting estimates for the critical point and critical exponent can be used to collapse the Binder cumulant $b(p)$ near the critical point to a single universal curve \eqref{eq:binderscaling} as shown in the main panels of \figref{fig:Percolation_Transition_Full}b.